typhdotcom/diaspora/README.md

 * `walk_sum_eq_winding`: When orbit covers all vertices bijectively, walk_sum equals SimpleCycleWinding.
 * `dehn_twist_walk_sum_one`: **The Dehn twist has walk_sum = 1 around its cycle.**

-The final theorem ties everything together: the Dehn twist constructed in `Twist.lean` (with algebraic winding 1) has walk_sum exactly 1 when measured by walking around the cycle.
-This is a discrete analog of the classical result that integrating a 1-form around a closed loop gives the winding/monodromy.
+The Dehn twist's algebraic winding (from `Twist.lean`) equals its walk_sum - a discrete analog of integrating a 1-form around a closed loop.

 ### `Diaspora/Logic/Universe.lean`